To put it simply, the best trees for bees are ones that are native to your area.

 What is the best tree for bees?

-It’s best to plant trees that bloom at various times in the year.
+It’s best to plant trees that bloom at various times of the year.
 For example, you’ll want different trees blooming in early spring, summer, and fall.
 This gives the bees a reliable food source throughout the year.

 —> Go back to the FAQs on bee trees